Paul Hartnett

 D. Paul Hartnett (known as "Paul Hartnett," 1927 or 1928 – June 26, 2022) was a member of the Nebraska Legislature for 20 years from 1985 to 2005.

 Paul Hartnett was raised in Hubbard, Nebraska, on a family farm but left to attend Wayne State College where he pursued a bachelor's degree and a master's degree in education.
 While at Wayne State College, he met and married Marjorie Sheehan in 1951.
-Hartnett began his career as a teacher, coach, and administrator first at Brunswick, Nebraska and then back in his hometown of Hubbard.
+Hartnett began his career as a teacher, coach, and administrator first at Brunswick, Nebraska, and then back in his hometown of Hubbard.

-In 1958, Hartnett moved to Bellevue, Nebraska to serve as an administrator in the Bellevue Public School District.
+In 1958, Hartnett moved to Bellevue, Nebraska, to serve as an administrator in the Bellevue Public School District.
 While serving at Bellevue, he pursued a Doctor of Education from the University of Nebraska–Lincoln and in 1966 became a professor at Creighton University where he taught for 38 years until retiring in 2004.
 During this time, Hartnett was elected to the Bellevue School Board in 1968, a position which he held until 1984.

 In 1984, Hartnett was elected to the Nebraska Legislature to represent District 45 in Bellevue.
 He was re-elected in 1988, 1992, 1996, and 2000 before deciding to retire and not seek re-election in 2004.
-Hartnett was known as the "driving force" behind the construction of the Kennedy Freeway through Bellevue, and he also worked to bring a national veterans cemetery to Sarpy County, Nebraska and to expand the tourism tax authority to benefit more Nebraska communities.
+Hartnett was known as the "driving force" behind the construction of the Kennedy Freeway through Bellevue, and he also worked to bring a national veterans cemetery to Sarpy County, Nebraska, and to expand the tourism tax authority to benefit more Nebraska communities.

-D. Paul Hartnett passed away at the age of 94 on June 26, 2022 in Bellevue.
+Hartnett died aged 94 on June 26, 2022, in Bellevue.